Megan Thee Stallion Flaunts Booty In Skintight Leotard & Fishnet Tights

 According to Billboard, the project peaked at No. 10 on the U.S. Billboard 200 chart in its first week.

 Since then, she has collaborated with Nicki Minaj and Ty Dolla $ign on the hit “Hot Girl Summer,” which is her biggest single to date.
-On Spotify, she currently has over 10.1 million monthly listeners where the track is her most popular at the moment.
+On Spotify, she currently has over 10.1 million monthly listeners, and the track is her most popular at the moment.

-At this year’s MTV Video Music Awards, the track won Best Power Anthem despite the song having no music video released at the time, per The Metro.
+At this year’s MTV Video Music Awards, the track won Best Power Anthem, despite the song having no music video released at the time, per Metro.

-To keep up with Megan Thee Stallion, follow her Instagram account which boasts over 5.5 million followers.
+To keep up with Megan Thee Stallion, follow her Instagram account, which boasts over 5.5 million followers.